f1nbar/hp-envy13/README.md

 =====================================================
 My fork of dmoisset's Repo, modified for HP Envy 13 ah0501-na.

-Below are the original instructuins for enabling touchscreen support.
+Below are the original instructions for enabling touchscreen support.
 I have replaced the DSDT.aml file with my verison for the ah0501.

 Touchscreen support